awsdocs/aws-cdk-guide/doc_source/hello_world.md

 **Tip**
 If all a construct's props are optional, you can omit the third parameter entirely\.

-It's interesting to take note of how praps are represented in the different supported languages\.
+It's interesting to take note of how props are represented in the different supported languages\.
 + In TypeScript and JavaScript, `props` is a single argument and you pass in an object containing the desired properties\.
 + In Python, props are represented as keyword arguments\.
 + In Java, a Builder is provided to pass the props\. \(Two, actually; one for `BucketProps`, and a second for `Bucket` to let you build the construct and its props object in one step\.
 This code uses the latter\.\)